fate-srd/fate-product-list/readme.md

 If you are comfortable with editing files and git/Github, you may [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 It will be reviewed and added to the site.

 There is a Github check configured to ensure the CSV file is in the expected order.
-This check is implemented a small Javascript script that runs under [Nodejs](https://nodejs.org/) version 20.x.
-(The code will probably run under older versions, too.)
+This check is implemented a small Javascript script that runs under [Nodejs](https://nodejs.org/) version 20.x, which is required.
+You will get a warning from `npm` if you try this with older versions of Nodejs.

 To check the CSV file order locally, before you push your changes to Github, you must have a current version of Nodejs installed, then run the following commands.